zhaojj2209/tp/docs/DeveloperGuide.md

 Following is a detailed elaboration of how `EditBoomarkExpenseCommand` operates.

-> :information_source: &nbsp; This command can only be executed on the Expense Tab.
+> :information_source: &nbsp; This command can only be executed on the Expenses tab.

 **Step 1**.
 After the successful parsing of user input, the `EditBookmarkExpenseCommand#execute(Model model)` method is called which checks if the `Index` defined as an argument when instantiating `EditBookmarkCommand(Index targetIndex, EditBookmarkTransactionDescriptor editBookmarkTransactionDescriptor)` is valid.
 It uses `EditBookmarkTransactionDescriptor` to create a new edited bookmark expense.